phpbb/documentation/development/extensions/tutorial_controllers.rst

         }

-Next we will add a new method to the event listener which creates our link and assigns it to our template variable, as follows:
+Next we will add a new method to the event listener which creates our link and assigns it to our template variable:

 .. code-block:: php